-\section{INTRODUCTION}
+\section{Introduction}

-Research efforts have been invested for years in equipping legged robots with agility comparable to that of natural quadrupeds.
+Researchers have been studying for years equipping legged robots with agility comparable to that of natural quadrupeds.
 Picture a golden retriever gracefully maneuvering in a park: darting, leaping over obstacles, and pursuing a thrown ball.
 These tasks, effortlessly performed by many animals, remain challenging for contemporary legged robots.
-To accomplish such tasks, robots need not only master individual agile locomotion skills like running and jumping but also the capacity to adaptively select and configure these skills based on sensory inputs.
-We regard this kind of complicated task requiring highly agile locomotion skills as advanced parkour for legged robots.
+To accomplish such tasks, robots need not only master individual agile locomotion skills like running and jumping, but also the capacity to adaptively select and configure these skills based on sensory inputs.
 The inherent ability of quadrupeds to smoothly execute diverse locomotion skills across varied tasks inspires our pursuit of a control system with a general locomotion motion prior that includes these skills.
-In this direction, we introduce a novel RL framework, Versatile Instructable Motion prior (\emph{VIM}) aiming to endow legged robots with a spectrum of reusable agile locomotion skills by integrating existing agile locomotion knowledge.
+We introduce a novel RL framework, Versatile Instructable Motion prior (\emph{VIM}) aiming to endow legged robots with a spectrum of reusable agile locomotion skills by integrating existing agile locomotion knowledge.